List of Publications (in reverse chronological order)

 (2.3 MB).

-of a spatially-varying statistical soil moisture profile model by coupling
+a spatially-varying statistical soil moisture profile model by coupling memory

-memory and forcing using hydrologic soil groups, Journal
+and forcing using hydrologic soil groups, Journal of

 (4.2 MB).